- International Monetary Fund

 - World economic and market developments.

-- Fund surveillance over the policies of, and on use of Fund resources by, members that are accession countries to the European Union.
-Currently, the following members are accession countries to the European Union: Bulgaria, Cyprus, Czech Republic, Estonia, Hungary, Latvia, Lithuania, Malta, Poland, Romania, Slovak Republic, Slovenia, and Turkey.
+Fund surveillance over the policies of, and on use of Fund resources by, members that have been placed by the European Commission on the list of candidate countries to the European Union.
 The Executive Board will be informed by management, after consultation with the Presidency of the Council of the European Union, of any changes to the list of candidate countries to the European Union.

 5. The Board notes that the ECB has agreed to preserve the confidentiality of all information and documents communicated by the Fund to the ECB, as specified by the Fund, and that any such information and documents shall be solely for the internal use of the ECB.”
 (EBD/09/89, Rev. 1, 12/22/09) (EBD/09/89, 12/16/09)

 Guidelines/Framework for Fund Staff Collaboration with the New World Trade Organization